yaaszp/devops_todolist_terraform_task/README.md

-# Deploying Todo List Application with Terraform
+# Deploying Todo List Application With Terraform

 In this task, you need to create an Azure Virtual Machine using Terraform and deploy a ToDo List application using a VM extension.
 The Terraform configuration will create all necessary resources, including a resource group, storage account, network security group, virtual network, subnet, public IP, and the virtual machine itself.